I went back to California for a wedding a week and a half ago, flying the length of the U.S. and landing in my previous hometown in Northern CA.

 It was rainy and grey--my favorite weather--and the trees were the deep, dark green that signals winter's approach.
 I conked out on my friend's ultra-fluffy couch, which was super exciting because, seriously, when was the last time you slept on a couch?
 I saw old friends and got the warmest greetings of all from old mentors when I visited my old, sunlit church.

 I walked the downtown streets that used to be my evening-walk fodder, staring at ivy-covered brick and meandering green alleyways.
-I went by my hubby's and my cozy first apartment.
+I went by my last apartment.
 I wandered around my alma mater with a friend and got to peek inside the quiet, airy library that was my mainstay during college.
 It brought memories surging back, and this odd sense that I was home but that I simultaneously wasn't.

 Then I flew back home, to this place that feels both more and less like home than Cali did.
 I've moved so much that no building really feels like a permanent place to rest my heart, and I've claimed three towns now as my "hometown," all hundreds of miles apart.
 Which one is the real home?
 The answer is: all of them.